+PyPiLink("pandas") PyPiLink("scikit-learn")

+setupBasiliskEnv Set up basilisk-managed environments

+Set up a virtual environment for isolated execution of Python code with appropriate versions of all Python packages.

 '''

-PyPiLink("pandas")

-PyPiLink("scikit-learn")
+setupBasiliskEnv(envpath, packages, channels = NULL, pip = NULL, paths = NULL)

 '''

-setupBasiliskEnv

-Set up basilisk-managed environments

-Set up a conda environment for isolated execution of Python code with appropriate versions of all Python packages.

-'''

-setupBasiliskEnv(

-envpath,

-packages,

-channels = "conda-forge",

-pip = NULL,

-paths = NULL

-)

-'''

-envpath String containing the path to the environment to use. packages Character vector containing the names of conda packages to install into the environment.
-Version numbers must be included. channels Character vector containing the names of Conda channels to search.
-Defaults to the conda-forge repository. pip Character vector containing the names of additional packages to install from PyPi using pip.
-Version numbers must be included. paths Character vector containing absolute paths to Python package directories, to be installed by pip.
+envpath String containing the path to the environment to use. packages Character vector containing the names of PyPI packages to install into the environment.
+Version numbers must be included. channels Deprecated and ignored. pip Same as packages. paths Character vector containing absolute paths to Python package directories, to be installed by pip.